Budgeting and Finance 101

 Medicaid Non-Emergency Medical Transportation (NEMT) Contracts

 As stated in TCRP Research Report 202, “Handbook for Examining the Effects of Non-Emergency Medical Transportation Brokerages on Transportation Coordination,” Medicaid is the federal government’s largest program for human services transportation.
 Medicaid funds non-emergency medical transportation (NEMT) services.
 Historically, Medicaid NEMT contracts have been a major source of funding for rural public transportation providers who often provide coordinated human service transportation services in the context of the public transportation system.
 Each state administers its own Medicaid NEMT program, with varying approaches and opportunities for contracting to provide these services.
-Depending upon your state’s current approach and the rates offered to transportation providers, a Medicaid NEMT contract may be a viable funding opportunity for an organization.
+Depending upon the state’s current approach and the rates offered to transportation providers, a Medicaid NEMT contract may be a viable funding opportunity for an organization.
 To learn more about the NEMT opportunities in a state, check with the state Medicaid program and peers across the state (for example, through the state transit association).

 Human Service Transportation Contracts